en_USEnglish

 OpenStack Workload Support

 OpenStack offers robust support for running various types of workloads, including virtual machines (VMs) and containers.
-OpenStack Nova enables VM deployment and management, offering features such as hot migration, high availability and vertical scalability.
-Nova supports various hypervisors, including KVM, VMware and Hyper-V, enabling organizations to choose the most appropriate virtualization platform.
-OpenStack Magnum provides support for running containerized workloads, enabling users to deploy and manage Kubernetes clusters within the OpenStack environment.
-OpenStack's support for VMs and containers offers flexibility and ensures compatibility with a wide range of applications and workloads.
+OpenStack Nova enables the deployment and management of VMs, offering features such as live migration, high availability, and vertical scalability.
+Nova supports various hypervisors, including KVM, VMware, and Hyper-V, allowing organizations to choose the most appropriate virtualization platform.
+OpenStack Magnum provides support for running containerized workloads, allowing users to deploy and manage Kubernetes clusters within the OpenStack environment.
+OpenStack's support for VMs and containers provides flexibility and ensures compatibility with a wide range of applications and workloads.

 Kubernetes Workload Support

-Kubernetes is specifically designed to support containerized workloads and offers extensive functionality for managing containerized applications and microservices.
-Kubernetes supports a variety of workload types, including stateless applications, stateful applications, batch jobs and daemon sets.
-Kubernetes provides features such as state checks, auto-scaling, incremental updates and service discovery, enabling efficient management and deployment of workloads.
-Kubernetes also supports multiple container engines, including Docker, containerd and CRI-O, enabling users to choose the most suitable engine for their applications.
-Kubernetes' workload support is designed to meet the requirements of modern cloud-native architectures, enabling organizations to leverage containers efficiently.
+Kubernetes is specifically designed to support containerized workloads and offers extensive capabilities for managing containerized applications and microservices.
+Kubernetes supports various types of workloads, including stateless applications, stateful applications, batch jobs, and daemonsets.
+Kubernetes provides features such as health checks, auto-scaling, rolling updates, and service discovery, which enable efficient workload management and deployment.
+Kubernetes also supports multiple container engines, including Docker, containerd, and CRI-O, allowing users to choose the most suitable engine for their applications.
+Kubernetes' workload support is designed to meet the requirements of modern cloud-native architectures and enables organizations to efficiently leverage containers.

 Community and Ecosystem